 Make all communication look similar, so people know where to find things.
 This templated messaging system not only helps the receiver find the information more quickly but also allows other team members the ability to search a message quickly.

 Don’t put nuances in section one on one document then in section four on another.
 Project Documentation templates should not have nuances.
 They should be straightforward.
 Section one is for the project description only.
 Section two is for contact information.
 Section three is a vendor list.
 If this is how the first document looks, this is how the last document should look.
 The same folder should be used for all of these documents.

 The idea is to have the ability to take a layperson off of the street, introduce them to your process with project documentation templates, and have them follow it easily.
 A step-by-step guide can be created when templates are used.
 The words and punctuation can vary because we are humans and do not speak robot, but the information should share the same locations.

 Getting work done is great.
 Performing work and not getting paid accordingly is a nightmare.
 Documentation solves this closing-out headache.

 Prioritizing documentation ensures it occurs.
 Block out time daily, weekly, monthly, or however, you want to do it.
 Let one scheduled meeting slip by and all of a sudden the project is completed and all the documentation you have is from the kickoff meeting.

-Lastly, use and abuse templates.
+Lastly, leverage project documentation templates.
 Copy and paste are your friends.
 Work smarter not harder.
 Documentation can be a pain so do not make it any more difficult than it needs to be.
 A simple ‘yes’ from an owner or a contractor can make completion a breeze.

 Documentation can not only protect your project and your team but also make your project go smoother.